KammRamm675/Kickstarter-Analysis-1-/README.md

 ### Other Considerations

--   This assignment reallly used line graphs exclusively almost.
+-   This analysis used line graphs exclusively mostly.
 I would have used a histogram for the "Outcomes Based on Launch Date."
 Histograms reflect numerical distrubution.

 -   The line graph for "Outcomes Based on Goals" is very appropriate for that type of data and I wouldn't change it.
 If I had to change it would go with a bar graph.